Larsen15o9/Bitcoin/Troubleshooting.md

 - You are using very old NVIDIA drivers.
 Update to the latest NVIDIA driver to fix the issue.

 ### NiceHash QuickMiner starts with Windows too quickly.
 Can I delay it?
 Yes, you can.
 Open Task Scheduler (write `Task Scheduler` in your search bar).
 Then follow markings from 1 to 4 from the picture below.
 Once you choose your wanted delay just close the dialog by pressing `OK`.
+Next time you are booting Windows, NiceHash QuickMiner would start with adjusted delay.
 ![Task Scheduler](https://github.com/nicehash/NiceHashQuickMiner/blob/main/images/ts_delay.png?raw=true)